secretstartups/handbook/paid-time-off/index.html.md

 1. GitLab LTD (UK Employees)
     * Employees are [entitled to at least 28 vacation days](https://www.gov.uk/holiday-entitlement-rights), this is broken down by 20 days standard annual leave plus 8 public holidays.
 These days will accrue from the start date.
 It is important for UK team members to utilise time off for public holidays as the total amount of annual leave is accrued here inclusive of public holidays.
 Under normal circumstances, there is no carryover for unused vacation days.
 However given the situation surrounding COVID-19 the UK government has [relaxed measures](https://www.gov.uk/government/news/rules-on-carrying-over-annual-leave-to-be-relaxed-to-support-key-industries-during-covid-19) on the carry over of annual leave for the following two calendar years (2020-2021,2021-2022).
 1. GitLab BV (Netherlands Employees)
-    * Employees are entitled to at least 20 vacation days per year.
+    * Employees are entitled to at least 20 statutory vacation days per calendar year.
 The days will accrue at 1.67 days/month from the team member's start date.
-Any unused days will be carried into the next calendar year, but expire on July 1st.
+Any unused statutory vacation days will be carried into the next calendar year, but expire on July 1st.
 Should the team member leave GitLab within the calendar year, an entitlement to a pro rata portion of vacation days exists.
 1. GitLab BV (Belgium)
     * Employees are entitled to at least 20 vacation days; the days taken must be communicated to the Belgian payroll provider each month by People Ops.
 These days do not carry over into the next calendar year.
 1. GitLab IT BV (Contractors)